DRAG

 Linking Producers and Buyers

-We connect farmers with buyers of high-quality and sustainable products, including coffee, cacao, fruits, and vegetables.
+We connect farmers with buyers of high-quality and sustainable products, primarily coffee and cacao.
 We ensure that farm products meet the standards buyers expect.

 Learning and Advocacy